 Mistakes by the surgeon or anesthesiologist during the surgery are not unusual.
 The most common surgical errors are damaging a nerve, failing to control bleeding, and leaving a foreign body (like a medical sponge) inside the patient.
 But surgeons have also, believe it or not, performed the wrong operation, sometimes on the wrong part of the body or occasionally on the wrong patient entirely.
 The most common locations for surgical error are the gastrointestinal tract and the spine.

-Myths about getting second opinion
+Myths about getting the second opinion

 Myth #1: Second opinions are unnecessary

 According to research, an estimated 10%-20% of cases are misdiagnosed.
-To compound the issue, almost 30% of diagnostic mistakes were life threatening or had resulted in death or permanent disability.
+To compound the issue, almost 30% of diagnostic mistakes were life-threatening or had resulted in death or permanent disability.

 These days, we seek multiple opinions prior to making any decision in our lives.
 Why should your healthcare be treated any differently?

 Consult a specialist for a second opinion to verify the initial diagnosis and treatment plan, and be secure in your decision.